BernardoYuji/BernardoYuji/README.md

 -🔭 I’m currently studying Software Enginner at FIAP in São Paulo, SP

-- 🌱 I’m currently learning Python, C++, JavaScript, HTML and CSS
+- 🌱Currently learning Python, C++, JavaScript, HTML and CSS

 - ⚡ Fun fact: I like to play video games and watch movies/series/anime in my free time.
-I'm obsessed with cars and sport bikes.
+Obsessed with cars and sport bikes.
 My hobbie is practice sport, specially ride bike, run and Brazilian Jiu-Jitsu.

 ###